MachineCode0/airbnb-clone-project/README.md

 ## 👥 **Team Roles**
 1. **Backend Developer:** Responsible for implementing API endpoints, database schemas, and business logic.
 2. **Database Administrator:** Manages database design, indexing, and optimizations.
-3. DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+3. **DevOps Engineer:** Handles deployment, monitoring, and scaling of the backend services.
-4. QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+4. **QA Engineer:** Ensures the backend functionalities are thoroughly tested and meet quality standards.

-Tech Stack (Example)
-Frontend: React/Next.js (or a mobile app with React Native).

-Backend: Node.js (Express) or Python (Django/FastAPI).

-Database: PostgreSQL/MongoDB for listings/users.

-Storage: Cloudinary/AWS S3 for image uploads.

-Maps: Google Maps API or Mapbox for location services.
+## ⚙️  Technology Stack
+1. **Django:** A high-level Python web framework used for building the RESTful API.
+2. **Django REST Framework:** Provides tools for creating and managing RESTful APIs.
+3. **PostgreSQL:** A powerful relational database used for data storage.
+4. **GraphQL:** Allows for flexible and efficient querying of data.
+5. **Celery:** For handling asynchronous tasks such as sending notifications or processing payments.
+6. **Redis:** Used for caching and session management.
+7. **Docker:** Containerization tool for consistent development and deployment environments.
+8. **CI/CD Pipelines:** Automated pipelines for testing and deploying code changes.

 Extensions (Optional)
 Messaging: Host-guest chat.